 - 1. Call to order, invocation, and pledge of allegiance

 - 2. Reading and approval of the Journal (of the last session day)

 - 3. First Reading of Senate bills

-- 4. Reports from committees (the Rules Committee can report at any time)
+- 4. Reports from committees (the Committee on Assignments can report at any time)

 - 5. Presentation of resolutions, petitions, and messages

 - 6. Introduction of Senate bills

 - 7. Messages from the House (except reading House bills a first time)

 - 8. Second Reading of Senate bills

 - 9. Third Reading of Senate bills

 - 10. Third Reading of House bills

 - 11. Second Reading of House bills

 - 12. First Reading of House bills

 - 13. Senate Bills on the order of concurrence

 - 14. House Bills on the order of non-concurrence

 - 15. Conference committee reports

 - 16. Motions in writing

 - 17. Constitutional amendment resolutions

 - 18. Motions on vetoes

 - 19. Resolutions

 - 20. Motions to discharge committee

 - 21. Motions to take from the table

 - 22. Motions to suspend the rules

 - 23. Consideration of bills on postponed consideration

-Sources: House Rule 31 and Senate Rule 4-4, 95th General Assembly.
+Sources: House Rule 31 and Senate Rule 4-4, 96th General Assembly.

-CONTENTS MANUAL OF HOUSE PROCEDURES Introduction Preliminary Matters Call to Order, Invocation, Pledge of Allegiance; Attendance Roll Call; Excuses and Leaves of Absence Bills Introduction and First Reading Debate on Bills Third Reading; Question of the Sponsor; Closing Debate Rounding Up Votes Voting Procedure for Roll-Call Votes; Verification Interrupting ProceedingsRecognition Out of Pending Order; Recognition DuringDebate; Point of Personal Privilege10Point of Order; Appeal Ruling of the Chair12Parliamentary Inquiry; Motion for Previous Question13 Frequent Motions Table a Bill; Suspend a Rule; Discharge Committee Joint Action Between the Houses Senate Bills; House Bills Amended in the Senate; Conference Reports Resolutions17Constitutional Amendment; General18
+CONTENTS MANUAL OF HOUSE PROCEDURES Introduction1 Preliminary Matters Call to Order, Invocation, Pledge of Allegiance; Attendance Roll Call; Excuses and Leaves of Absence 2 Bills Introduction and First Reading; Second Reading 4 Debate on Bills Third Reading; Question of the Sponsor; Closing Debate 6 Rounding Up Votes Voting Procedure for Roll-Call Votes; Verification 8 Interrupting Proceedings Recognition Out of Pending Order; Recognition During Debate; Point of Personal Privilege 2 Frequent Motions Table a Bill; Suspend a Rule; Discharge a Committee Joint Action Between the Houses Senate Bills; House Bills Amended in the Senate; Conference Reports 6 Resolutions Constitutional Amendment; General 7 8